PX4/PX4-user_guide/en/middleware/xrce_dds.md

 - If you're using a main or release version of PX4 you can get the message definitions by cloning the interface package [PX4/px4_msgs](https://github.com/PX4/px4_msgs) into your workspace.
 - If you're creating or modifying uORB messages you must manually update the messages in your workspace from your PX4 source tree.
-  Generally this means that you would update [dds_topics.yaml](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/microdds_client/dds_topics.yaml), clone the the interface package, and then manually synchronize it by copying the new/modified message definitions from [PX4-Autopilot/msg](https://github.com/PX4/PX4-Autopilot/tree/main/msg) to its `msg` folders.
+  Generally this means that you would update [dds_topics.yaml](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/microdds_client/dds_topics.yaml), clone the interface package, and then manually synchronize it by copying the new/modified message definitions from [PX4-Autopilot/msg](https://github.com/PX4/PX4-Autopilot/tree/main/msg) to its `msg` folders.
   Assuming that PX4-Autopilot is in your home directory `~`, while `px4_msgs` is in `~/px4_ros_com/src/`, then the command might be:

   ```sh